oracle/weblogic-monitoring-exporter/README.md

 ## Downloading the release

-You can find all the releases on the [Releases page](https://github.com/oracle/weblogic-monitoring-exporter/releases/).
+You can find all the exporter releases on the [Releases page](https://github.com/oracle/weblogic-monitoring-exporter/releases/).

 To download the web application `wls-exporter.war` file and put your configuration file into the WAR, download the `getXXX.sh` script, which is provided with each release and also can be downloaded from the Releases page, and then run: